BIO

 Christina Freeman (she/her) is an artist and curator based in New York City.
 Her conceptual practice includes photography, video, artists’ books, multimedia installation, and participatory performance.

-Freeman teaches at Hunter College, CUNY for the Department of Art & Art History, the Department of Film & Media, and Macaulay Honors College.
-She was a Visiting Professor in the Department of Fine Arts at Haverford College from 2015-2018.
+For over a decade, she has taught at Hunter College, CUNY for the Department of Art & Art History and the Department of Film & Media.
+She previously instructed photography courses for Macaulay Honors College, CUNY (2017-2020) and was a Visiting Professor in the Department of Fine Arts at Haverford College (2015-2018).

 She received her MFA in Studio Art from Hunter College, CUNY in 2012 and her BA in Spanish and Latin American Studies from Haverford College in 2005.
 She studied Art and Art History at the Universitat de Barcelona in 2004.